Skip to main content

 Pillar 1 – safe digital experiences

-Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.
+Safe digital experiences refers to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

-Addressing harmful online content
+Harmful online content

-Addressing harmful online conduct
+Harmful online conduct

-• National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the Penal Code
+• National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the Penal Code.

 • The relevant laws addressing bullying were also amended in March 2022 to include any bullying situation committed against minors online.

-Age verification and digital identity systems
+Age verification

 Table 5: Topic summary - pillar 1: safe digital experiences

-In placeIn developmentNot in placeOther
+In placeIn developmentOther activityNot in place

-Codes of practice of digital services X
+Codes of practice X

 Definition of harmful content X